Fire Compartmentation

 Roof Barriers

-Fire-rated barriers must extend above suspended ceilings to prevent the spread of fire and smoke through ceiling voids.
+Fire-rated barriers must extend above suspended ceilings so that they can prevent the spread of fire and smoke through ceiling voids.
 This is particularly crucial in multi-story buildings.

 Service